carpentries/instructor-training/_episodes/18-management.md

 - **Teach and assist:** Teacher A teaches while Teacher B moves around the classroom to help learners.

-Both of these models are better than teaching alone because they create opportunities for lateral knowledge transfer.
-Team teaching is particularly beneficial in day-long
-workshops: not only does it give each teacher's voice a chance to rest, it reduces the risk that they will be so tired by the end of the day that they will start snapping at their learners or fumbling at their keyboard.
-Having a co-instructor also means that you can teach a workshop without knowing all the topics that are being taught, and if multiple instructors are both knowledgeable on the same topics, they can help each other answer questions.

-Putting some thought into how you and your co-instructor will work together can make the most out of this supporting relationship and can make the difference between a good workshop and a great one -- for you and for your learners.

-> ## How to Help
->
-> Many people are willing and
-> able to provide in-class support.
-We call these people "helpers."
->
+"Teach and assist" is most common, in part because people are accustomed to teaching alone!
+However, "Team teaching" can be a fun way to lead together as well.
+Team teaching can be particularly helpful when two Instructors have very different strengths, creating a more balanced experience overall.
+This may also be worth considering for self-organised workshops in a co-Instructor has not yet been certified.

+### Helpers

+[Helpers][helpers] are usually recruited from a local community by the [Host][host-checklist] of a workshop.
+Helpers may be involved prior to the day of the workshop, but often they simply show up.
+In most cases, helpers are expected to attend for the full workshop, but in some communities they may come and go during different segments.

-> Helpers can assist in a variety
+Helpers can assist in a variety of ways.
+They may:
-> of ways: help learners
+- help learners with setup and installation
-> with setup and installation, answer questions during
+- answer questions during exercises
-> exercises, monitor the room to spot people who may need help, or
+- monitor the room to spot people who may need help (indicated by a sticky note or otherwise)
-> keep an eye on the shared notes and either answer questions there or
-> remind the instructor to do so during breaks.
+- keep an eye on the shared notes and either answer questions there or remind the instructor to do so during breaks

-> The [helper checklist][helpers] describes what helpers can do to
-> help instructors in more detail.
->
-> Helpers are sometimes people training to become teachers (i.e.,
-> they are Teacher B in the teach and assist model), but they can also
-> be advanced learners who already know the material well, previous
-> workshop participants, or members of the host institution's technical
-> support staff.
-> Using advanced learners as helpers is doubly effective: not only are they
-> more likely to understand the problems their peers are having, it
-> also stops them from getting bored.
-{: .callout}
+In order to help effectively, helpers need to be onboarded to the basic elements of Carpentries teaching practices.
+[The helper checklist][helpers] includes a short list of "Teaching Rules" that may be shared with helpers.
+However, you will also want to make sure they are informed about key logistics and classroom practices, e.g. sticky notes, snack maintenance, and other critically important procedures.

+### Classroom Practices

 > ## Teaching Together - Nuts and Bolts
 >